evmenenkode/movie-rental-duration-prediction/README.md

 - Decision Tree Regressor MSE: 2.165347833153885
 - Random Forest Regressor MSE: 2.031285398706584
 - Gradient Boosting Regressor MSE: 2.06977259149959

-The best model for predicting the rental duration is RandomForestRegressor with an MSE of 2.031285398706584
+The best model for predicting the rental duration is `RandomForestRegressor` with an MSE of `2.031285398706584`.

 ## Conclusion

-The RandomForestRegressor model was found to be the best model for predicting the rental duration with an MSE of 2.031285398706584, which is well below the required MSE of 3.
+The `RandomForestRegressor` model was found to be the best model for predicting the rental duration with an MSE of 2.031285398706584, which is well below the required MSE of 3.

 ## Usage

-To use the model, run the Jupyter notebook rental_duration_prediction.ipynb which contains all the necessary code for data preprocessing, model training, and evaluation.
+To use the model, run the Jupyter notebook `rental_duration_prediction.ipynb` which contains all the necessary code for data preprocessing, model training, and evaluation.

+## Author

+[Denis]

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details.